danielwoodie/fireplace/content/blog/post-8.md

 **Neither: $1950**

 This makes our savings rate:

 **Savings / (Savings + Expenses) * 100 =  850 / (850 + 2100) * 100 = 28.81%.**

-Using an expected 5% return on investments, this would put you on track to retire in about 25-28 years.
+As I will show later, using an expected 5% return on investments, this would put you on track to retire in about 25-28 years.
 Ouch.
 That hurts.
 This person is contributing to their retirement account, investing in a brokerage, paying off our mortgage, saving for their kid's college, living on roughly half of their take-home.
 Still, with allowing for some error in the estimates, we're likely still going to retire to in a common amount of time for retirement (perhaps a little early in our 50s).

 If you'd like to expedite your route to retirement, there's two options here.
 First, you can look into decreasing your expenses.
 The three expense items I'd look at are groceries, phone/internet/utilities, and monthly incidentals.
 Honestly, these look pretty low to me already but if you were looking to lower your expenses, these items probably have the most opportunity.
 Alternatively, you could look into getting a new job or a higher income.
 This would also increase your savings rate if you contributed that extra money to your savings.
 Or the best option, you could try for both.
 By increasing your savings rate, you can vastly shorten your time til retirement.
-For example, getting your expenses to match your savings (i.e. 50% savings rate, can just about cut your time to retirement to about 17 years).
+For example, getting your expenses to match your savings (i.e. 50% savings rate) can just about cut your expected time to retirement to about 17 years.

 <!-- Ezoic - in_content2 - long_content -->